Michael Baldwin (The Young and the Restless): Reception

 LeBlanc has won Daytime Emmy Awards for his portrayal of the role in 2005, 2007, and 2009; all for Outstanding Lead Actor in a Drama Series.
 In 2022, Charlie Mason from Soaps She Knows placed Michael 19th on his list of the best 25 characters from The Young and the Restless, commenting "Is Christian Jules LeBlanc's character the delusional sicko who once burrowed through Christine's wall to attack her… or the devoted husband who's earned Lauren's devotion?
 He's both, actually, which is what makes him so fascinating."
+Karre Jacobs of Australian television magazine TV Week branded the character "deliciously deceptive, consistently cynical".